10-2-pursuit/guide-deployment/render-express-postgres/README.md

 ![Database connections view](./assets/see-connection-values-from-pg-app.png)

+You may recognize the values here in the database match the variables we're already using in our `db/dbConfig.js` such as, `Port`, `Database`, `UserName`

+Additionally - Render requires a `PG_PASSWORD`enviroment variable and a `DATABASE_URL` environment variable.
+We did not _need_ these when working locally but when we deploy our DB this is a must.

+If you do not already have one make sure you add a `PG_PASSWORD` and `DATABASE_URL` variable to your `db/dbConfig.js`

 In a new tab or window, return to your Dashboard and select your app.
 Choose `Environment`.
-You will enter the key-value pairs in the section `Environmental Variables`.
+You will enter the key-value pairs in the section `Environmental Variables` for _every value from your Render Database_.
+Think of this as your _deployed .env_ file with all the values Render gave to us when we created our database

-You will have to copy over the variables into your app.

 The key names must match what is in the app.
 Check the `db/dbConfig.js` file.

-You will need to enter the following:

 - `DATABASE_URL` : use the value for `Internal Database URL`

 ![Add key values for environmental variables for server app](./assets/add-environmental-variables-to-app.png)

 Then save changes.
 You must wait a few minutes for the changes to take effect.